cuhksam/emnlp2019.github.io/_pages/participants.md

 {% include toc icon="gears" %}

-Below, all information for participants available so far are given.
+Below, all information for participants are given that are available so far.
 More details to be announced.

 <!--